wp-plugins/si-contact-form/trunk/readme.txt

 == Description ==

 Fast and Secure Contact Form for WordPress.
 This contact form lets your visitors send you a quick E-mail message.
 Blocks all common spammer tactics.
 Spam is no longer a problem.
 Includes a CAPTCHA and Akismet support.
+Additionally, the plugin has a multi-form feature, extra optional fields, and an option to redirect visitors to any URL after the message is sent.
 Does not require JavaScript.
-Easy and Quick 3 step install.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-si-contact.php)